-The public is welcome to view all lots during exhibit hours prior to the sale: Saturday, May 5 from 9am to Noon; Sunday, May 6 from 11am to 2pm; Monday, Tuesday and Wednesday, May 7-9 from 10am to 5pm; and Thursday, May 10 from 10am to 2pm.
+The public is welcome to view all lots during exhibit hours prior to the sale: Saturday, September 8 from 10am to Noon; Sunday, September 9 from 11am to 2pm; Monday, Tuesday and Wednesday, September 10, 11, and 12 from 10am to 4pm; and Thursday, September 13 from 10am to 2pm.

-The catalogue for the Capital Collections Auction is available for purchase at the gallery and may be viewed online here.
+The catalogue for the Capital Collections Auction is available for purchase at the gallery and may be viewed online at www.weschlers.com.